Frequently Asked Questions

 Contact Prison Services to get access to the exam files, email@example.com.
 Be sure to put your username in the subject line of the email for faster service.

-If you have not registered, first, visit the ADMISSIONS page found in the menu bar.
-Once you have decided that you would like to enroll in a NationsUniversity program, you can begin to register by visiting HOW DO I REGISTER?.
+If you have not already applied, first, visit the ADMISSIONS page found in the menu bar.
+Once you have decided that you would like to enroll in a NationsUniversity program, you may start the application process by visiting HOW DO I APPLY?.
 Read our HOW MUCH DOES NU COST? page to determine if you may be exempted from tuition and fees.

-If you have already registered select STUDENTS from the menu found at the top of any page on this website and then select NU Courses from the dropdown menu.
+If you have already submitted an application, select STUDENTS from the menu found at the top of any page on this website and then select NU Courses from the dropdown menu.
 That link will take you to the elearning site.

-NationsUniversity encourages you to visit the ADMISSIONS OVERVIEW and the AM I READY FOR NU? pages before attempting to register.
+NationsUniversity encourages you to visit the ADMISSIONS OVERVIEW and the AM I READY FOR NU? pages before attempting to apply for admission.
 These pages are found under the ADMISSIONS menu on every page.
-From there you can select HOW DO I REGISTER? from the menu.
+From there you can select HOW DO I APPLY? from the menu.